Who are Education Support Professionals?

 Many of the responsibilities of ESPs require direct contact with kids, parents and community members.
 The role of the education support professional supports student learning and growth in healthy, safe school environments.

-ISTA hosts an annual conference for ESPs.
-Additionally, consider applying or nominating an ESP for the ISTA ESP of the Year award.
+Consider applying or nominating an ESP for the ISTA ESP of the Year award.

 All ESPs in Indiana are eligible to join ISTA and NEA.
 There are 25 local associations throughout the state, and many ESP members join as individuals if there is no collective bargaining unit available in their school district.
 ESPs interested in joining ISTA should connect with the association representative (AR) in their building or contact the Member Resource Center at 844-ASK-ISTA (275-4782).